nais/blog/content/posts/elm/elm.md

 The scope of the project was known already because we had implemented it in React earlier.
 We established the work group and decided to start on the next week.

-## Work process

-Pair programming is useful when we want to learn new languages and concepts, so we decided to implement our project this way.
+As a work methodology, we chose pair programming, which is useful when learning new languages and concepts.
 Also, having all members of the work group present means that we can make decisions quickly.

 ## Implementation